weihoran/Cloud-Native-Map/Map.md

 ## API Gateway

-A server that acts as an entry point for APIs, handling request routing, composition, and protocol translation.
+A server that acts as a single entry point for client requests, aggregating multiple services, handling protocol translations, and enforcing security and rate limiting policies.

 ### Specific Practices